ETHELBERT — Elsie Steppa was a known eccentric, nicknamed the Cat Woman by villagers for all the stray cats she harboured.

 Ethelbert is 60 kilometres northwest of Dauphin.
 It straddles Shanty Creek and the Fork River.
 Rose Tootoo (née Harrison), the mother of Inuit NHLer and former Brandon Wheat King Jordin Tootoo, was raised here.

 It’s off Highway 10.
 When you take the access road in, headstones of the unfenced Ukrainian Catholic cemetery run linear along one side of the road, and headstones of the unfenced Ukrainian Orthodox cemetery run linear along the other side, like a welcoming party.
 You almost feel watched.

-Lynn Katchur has never locked her doors in 50 years that she’s lived here.
+Lynn Katchur has never locked her doors in 50 years that she has lived here.
 In Ethelbert, you left your door open and if someone came by and you weren’t home, they left a note on the kitchen table.